The Transit/Free Zones Section

-The purpose of this manual is to provide a tool to promote a better understanding of how the transit procedure works and the roles of the various participants.
+The purpose of this manual is to provide a tool to promote a better understanding of how the transit procedure works and the roles of the various participants, and explain how the customs status of goods can be determined.
 It is also a tool to better ensure a harmonised application of the transit regulations and an equal treatment of all operators.

-Please follow the link below to peruse the relative legislation, the Transit Manual, and other practical information: http://ec.europa.eu/taxation_customs/customs/procedural_aspects/transit/common_community/index_en.htm
+Please follow the link below to peruse the Transit Manual: http://ec.europa.eu/taxation_customs/sites/taxation/files/resources/documents/customs/procedural

-The customs authorities may however impose restrictions or prohibitions on certain types of activities and may prohibit certain persons not providing the necessary guarantees of compliance from carrying out activities in a free zone or free warehouse.
+The customs authorities may impose restrictions or prohibitions on certain types of activities in a free zone and may prohibit certain persons not providing the necessary guarantees of compliance from carrying out activities in a free zone.